PamilerinId/PayRaven-frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# Error
+# TODO
-1. Login only works on admin account
-2. Dashboard doesn't route on unauthorized access
+1. Overall UI design
+2. Login and Resgistration services
-3.
+3. Payment views and services
+4. Dashboard component